Revision process for rules governing use of State Parks, State Recreation Areas, Waysides, State Trails, and Forest Lands

 After receiving the administrative law judge's report, the agency has 180 days to adopt the rule and submit the final rule for publication in the State Register.

-The rule goes into effect 5 working days after final publication.
-The DNR anticipates this step in early 2017.
+The rule goes into effect five working days after final publication.
+The DNR anticipates the new rules in place for 2021.